Exploring Berlin’s Food with Bitemojo

 Usually, there would have been two more bites I could have had, but the day I did my tour the last two restaurants were closed.
 If that happens, you get credit for the bites you can’t use.
 Then you can redeem the credits (within six months) for another bite in any of Bitemojos locations.

 When you redeem your bite, you get to learn about the food you’re enjoying.
 You also learn about the restaurant/cafe itself and the people who run it.
 Most of the restaurants on my tour were run by people who had moved to Berlin from other countries including Italy, Senegal, Iraq, and the UK.
 So while you can support local businesses with Bitemojo, you might be trying food from all over the world.

 Points of Interest

 Between going from one bite to another the map that guides you will take you to some local points of interest.
 Along the way, I saw a planetarium.
 I went to a Swedish candy shop where I bought some candy (not included in the tour price).
 I saw some local parks, and visited some local stores.
 I also saw the oldest water tower in Berlin.
 These are places I wouldn’t have known about if I hadn’t taken this Bitemojo tour.

 Things to Keep in Mind

 Bitemojo will show if any restaurants close on a specific day of the week when you check the app.
 I recommend not waiting until the last day of your trip to take a Bitemojo tour.
-That way if a restaurant is closed you’ll have another day (at least) to redeem any Bitemojo credits you might get.
-Credits expire within six months so be sure to redeem them before they expire.
+That way if a restaurant is closed you have another day (at least) to redeem any Bitemojo credits you might get.
+The credits expire within six months so be sure to redeem them before they expire.